rtam97/InSilicoTEM_2020/README.md

     - Number of micrographs to generate
     - Phase plate usage
     - Defocus range
-    - Motion blur (radiation damage)
+    - Correction factor [multiple values can be specified so that for each micrograph nr. as many micrographs as correction factor values will be produced]
-    - Correction factor
+    - Motion blur (radiation damage) [same as for correction factor]
     - Size of the micrographs (pixels)
     - Pixel size
     - Minimum particle distance